springwolf/springwolf.github.io/docs/configuration/documenting-consumers.md

 ### Binding

-This property is used to discriminate the producer's protocol and provide protocol-specific properties (see [operation-binding])).
+This property is used to discriminate the producer's protocol and provide protocol-specific properties (see [documenting bindings](documenting-bindings.md)).

 ### Payload Type